wltechblog/thingino-installers/aobocam-a12/README.md

 3. Power off your camera and insert the sd card, thn power it on
 4. Wait around 3-4 minutes and you should see the camera's new wireless network for provisioning it.

+#### Important note
+> This camera has very low memory, which might cause it to crash after few minutes after booting thingino.
+> To solve the issue, just reboot it, access its web UI and adjust these settings:
+> - Disable OSD for all the stream channels
+> - Lower the resolution of the main channel